-- To obtain greatest reading accuracy, read-off at eye level.
-(Fig. 33, middle arrow).
-The read-off value can be falsified by viewing at an angle - 3.
-Read-off the flow value from the measuring scale
+- Make sure that the pointer and the scale graduation mark on the display scale are in alignment (Fig. 35). - 2.
+To obtain the greatest reading accuracy, look straight on.
+The read-off value can be falsified by viewing at an angle from above or below (parallax error). - 3.
+Read-off the displayed value on the scale.